DIY Lazy Susan

 gluing the hardware onto the plate

 Optional: Decorate it if you want.
 Since my hot glue gun was already warmed up and ready for action, I opted to glue a ring of pom poms around the perimeter of mine.
-You can glue lace, bows, ribbon, beads, jewels, or anything you like.
+You can glue lace, bows, ribbon, beads, jewels, spikes, or anything you like.
 I happen to have a pom pom problem.
 If you’ve seen my pom pom scarf I made, you may already know about this shortcoming of mine.

 the finished lazy susan with pom poms